You may ask: Are pill bugs (also known as rolly pollies) beneficial to have in the garden?

 Full of moisture and food, roly-poly bugs are easily attracted to this DIY method.

 Cut some potatoes in half and spoon away some of the flesh to make depressions in each piece.
-Next, leave it in the soil or infested areas for a day or two before removing it.
+Next, leave the potatoes in the soil or infested areas for one to two days before removing them.

-On checking in the morning, plenty of rollie pollies should be underneath the potato bait.
+Upon checking in the morning, there should be plenty of rolly pollies underneath the potato bait.
 Finally, remove the potatoes and bugs and dispose of them.

 7. Repellent Plants

-Certain plants can help keep rolly pollies out of the garden naturally.
+Certain plants can help to repel roly-poly from the garden naturally.

 8. Sluggo Plus